erpepe2004/WLED/usermods/user_fx/README.md

 uint16_t mode_sinelon(void) {
   return sinelon_base(false);
 }
-// Calls sinelon_base with dual = falso and rainbow = falso
+// Calls sinelon_base with dual = false and rainbow = false

 uint16_t mode_sinelon_dual(void) {
   return sinelon_base(true);
 }
-// Calls sinelon_base with dual = verdadero and rainbow = falso
+// Calls sinelon_base with dual = true and rainbow = false

 uint16_t mode_sinelon_rainbow(void) {
   return sinelon_base(false, true);
 }
-// Calls sinelon_base with dual = falso and rainbow = verdadero
+// Calls sinelon_base with dual = false and rainbow = true
 ```

 And then the last part defines the metadata strings for each effect to specify how it will be portrayed in the UI: